Projective and polynomial superflows. I: The differential system

-In a $3$ dimensional case, we had an inequality $\frac{1}{3}\leq\xi\leq 1$, and all the possibilities do occur.
-Note that in the setting of this Section, $\xi=1-2\xi_{2}$.
-Equally, first note that $p_{i}^{2}\geq 0$.
+Equally, we have many restrictions on the set $\{\xi_{\ell}:1\leq \ell\leq n-1\}$.
+First note that $p_{i}^{2}\geq 0$.
 Not all collections of $\xi$'s produce a genuine orbit.
 For this to be the case, many inequalities should be satisfied.
 Let

 Note that we do not have the last one, $\xi_{n}$, though it will play a crucial role further; see Theorem \ref{thm-fin}.
 The first series of inequalities follows easily from the \emph{Muirhead's inequalities} \cite{hardy}: